Escape to Northumberland County

 The hand-rolled pastry is very thick, flaky, and tasty.
 It has a ‘dry’, but not dried out, texture.
 Simply meaning, it does not taste greasy, oily, or wet.
 This is the perfect kind of pastry for a butter tart – it does not overpower the flavour of the butter tart.
 It is solid and can contain the filling nicely, without crumbling, getting soggy, or losing its pastry integrity.

 The filling on the plain tart was way too runny for my liking.
 The minute I cut into it, it ran out onto the plate, leaving the tart pastry empty.
 I had to scoop the filling back into the crust to enjoy it as a tart.
 The filling was very buttery and (very) gooey, with a great brown sugar & butter flavour.
 It was not overpoweringly sweet – just sweet enough.
+These are one of the gooey-best butter tarts I have ever had.

 It was a decent experience.
 The flavours of the crust and the filling were both fantastic.
 Unfortunately, the runniness of the filling significantly diminished our enjoyment of the plain tart.
 If I had eaten it on the go, the filling would have poured out all over my hand and clothing.
 You will need a plate (not just a napkin) to eat this butter tart, and do not eat it on the go.
-If you are one of the many butter tart lovers who enjoy a runny butter tart- this is going to be very appealing to you.
+If you are one of the many butter tart lovers who enjoy a runny butter tart, this will be very appealing to you.
 The flavour is very good – you do not want to miss a drop – so be prepared.

 - The pecan and raisin tarts did not have the same issues.
 The filling on those tarts was a thicker consistency that still provided a good amount of ooze.
 You could eat these on the go without concern.